jni/my-documents/oreilly.markdown

 world problems using beautiful code.
 The book will start from first principles and provide all of the necessary background to understand each example.

+This book will introduce readers to Scientific Python and its community, show them the fundamental parts of SciPy and related libraries, and give them a taste for beautiful, easy-to-read code, which they can carry with them to their practice.

 ### Briefly explain the technology and why it is important.

+The SciPy software library implements a rather disjointed set of scientific data processing functions, such as statistics, signal processing, image processing, and function optimization.
+It is built on top of the numerical array computation library NumPy.
+On top of these two libraries, an entire ecosystem of apps and libraries has grown dramatically over the past few years (see the "how many people will use this technology" section), spanning disciplines as broad as astronomy, biology, meteorology and climate science, and materials science.

+This growth shows no sign of abating.
+The Software Carpentry organization, which teaches Python to scientists, currently cannot keep up with demand, and is running "teacher training" every quarter, with a long waitlist.
+(I am enrolled in the current session, finishing this year.)

+In short, SciPy and related libraries will be driving much of scientific data analysis for years to come.

 ## Audience:

 ### Explain who the primary audience is for your book.
 What skills can you assume they have mastered?

 A reader should be familiar with the Python programming language.
 There should be no other requirements to understand the book.
-The primary audience will be novice-to-intermediate programmers who want to apply Python to a problem requiring scientific libraries.
-For example, anyone who has recently taken a Software Carpentry Python workshop would be interested in the book.
+We have two key audiences, who have similar levels of experience and understanding:

+ 1. Those fresh out of a Software Carpentry Python tutorial.
+They signed up because they want to do more sophisticated things with their data than software such as Excel allows.
+They have seen Python, and have ideas about variables, functions, loops, and even a bit of NumPy, but they don't know about the SciPy stack and they certainly don't know best practices, how easy it is to join the community and contribute, etc.
+ 2. The self-taught scientists.
+(This was me once upon a time.)
+They have read some Python tutorials online, and have downloaded some analysis scripts from another lab or a previous member of their own lab, and have fiddled with them.
+    But they don't have any solid concepts about what constitutes "good code".

-A secondary audience is the more advanced practitioners of scientific Python programming, who might be interested in the advanced examples motivating each lesson.
-After all, I fall into this category and the examples will be chosen because I and similar programmers find them beautiful and insightful.
+(A secondary audience is the more advanced practitioners of scientific Python programming, who might be interested in the advanced examples motivating each lesson.
+After all, I fall into this category and the examples will be chosen because I and similar programmers find them beautiful and insightful.)

 ### Please estimate as best you can how many people will use this technology?
 Please state any applicable statistics (e.g., web searches, web site traffic, blogs) indicating market use or market growth.